awmckinley/config/modules/notify/README.md

 # Desktop Notifications

-Software that manages and displays system-level notifications on desktop environments, providing users with real-time alerts and messages.
+Tools for displaying and managing system and application notifications on the desktop.